gemoc/liviz/README.md

 ![](https://i.ibb.co/G2pbQbV/index.png)

-This framework allows to display 2D curves in GNU Plot format (https://people.duke.edu/~hpgavin/gnuplot.html) incrementally, using the d3js library.
+* This framework allows to display 2D curves in GNU Plot format (https://people.duke.edu/~hpgavin/gnuplot.html) incrementally, using the d3js library.
 The communication of the curve is done via a websocket chatting with a RabbitMQ server.

-In this context, it is used to follow the evolution of the value of variables resulting from the interpretation of a nablab program.
-The interpreter communicates the values which will be plotted in real time by the framework.

-The data exchanged between the model and the plotter goes through a Rest API accessible in ```Sources/``` written in NodeJs.
+* The data exchanged between the model and the plotter goes through a Rest API accessible in ```Sources/``` written in NodeJs.
 It is possible to send a plot configuration, and append data to the graphs.
 Below is a sequence diagram showing the correct order of requests to send to the API.
+You can find exemples of api calls in ```Scripts/API/```

 ![](Misc/sequence.png)

 ![](Misc/api.png)

-Exemple request to API : ``` curl -d '{"graphs":[{"variables":["maVariable","var2"],"window":"0","name":"myGraph","x":"time","type":"points"}]}' -H "Content-Type:text/plain" -X PUT http://localhost:3000/config ```
+* For now, this plotter is used to follow the evolution of the value of variables resulting from the interpretation of a nablab program.
+The interpreter communicates the values which will be plotted in real time by the framework.

 ## Content